G-Devipriya/Redbus-Website/README.md

 Pandas: A data manipulation and analysis library.

-Mysql: Storing the scraped data and utilizing while using Streamlit filtration process
+Mysql: Storing the scraped data and utilizing while using Streamlit filtration process.

 ## Requirements.txt